Healthy Homes Assessment Hataitai

 Hataitai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Hataitai and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Hataitai and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with each Healthy Homes Standards that apply or will be in force throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records that demonstrate the compliance with all Healthy Homes Standards that apply or will be applied throughout the tenancy period of an apartment rental.

-• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

 Unreasonable Gaps & Holes